The Platinum Card® from American Express Review 2024

 • $200 Airline Fee Credit: Select one eligible airline and then get up to $200 in statement credits per calendar year when you are charged incidental fees by the airline to your Platinum Card®.

-• $200 Uber Cash: Receive Uber VIP status and get up to $200 annually in Uber savings on rides or food orders in the US.
-Uber Cash and VIP status are only available to Basic Card Members.
-To receive this benefit, you must have your Platinum Card added as a method of payment to your Uber account.
-This benefit is only good in the U.S. for U.S. Rides and Eats orders.
+• $200 Uber Cash: Receive Uber VIP status and get up to $200 annually ($15 per month, plus a $20 bonus in December) in Uber Cash on Rides or Eats orders in the U.S. Uber Cash and VIP status are only available to Basic Card Members.
+To receive this benefit you must have downloaded the latest version of the Uber App and your eligible Card must be a method of payment on your Uber account.
+This benefit may only be used in the United States.
 Terms apply.

 • $199 CLEAR® Plus Credit: Get to your gate faster at over 50 airports nationwide with CLEAR® Plus and receive up to $199 back per calendar year on your Membership when you use your card.
 Subject to auto-renewal.
 CLEARLanes are available at over 100 airports, stadiums, and entertainment venues.